-The basic benefits of Scientific Management are found in Frederick Winslow Taylor’s 4 tenets on modernizing the labour force and its advancements.
+The basic benefits of Scientific Management found in Frederick Winslow Taylor’s 4 tenets on modernizing the labor force and its advancements.

 The four positive points stated by Taylor in New England Railroad Club in1977 are;

-- Developments and improvising should be made in the contemporary labour system and its workings.
+- Developments and improvising should make in the contemporary labor system and its workings.

-- Careful and analytical selection of workers should be done for proper mechanical training and education.
+- Careful and analytical selection of workers should take for proper mechanical training and education.

 - The administration should include the science or technology of tasks along with the tasks for specifically chosen workers.

-- Most importantly the workers should have an corresponding number of managers.
+- Most importantly the workers should have a corresponding number of managers.

-Scientific Management approach guarantee financial gain as there is increased efficiency, reduced wastage and looses, also there is better homogeny and rules present.
+The scientific Management approach guarantees financial gain as there increased efficiency reduced wastage and looses, also there is better homogeny and rules present.

 The Scientific management theory defines the scientific method of functioning and producing things and also taking logical decisions by taking into consideration various societal and economic forces.

-It requires the total submission of all applicable and significant information about the difficulty before taking the decision after much research, observations and experiments.
+It requires the total submission of all applicable and significant information about the difficulty before making the decision even after much research, observations and experiments.

 1. Few facts about the advantages of Scientific Management:

-- There is reliable and constructive data provided, and improvisations are made through experiments and observations on the basis of these data.
+- There are reliable and constructive data provided, and improvisations made through experiments and observations based on these data.

-- There is development and increase in the production efficiency.
+- There are development and an increase in production efficiency.

-- Leads to better managerial skills and fosters a positive leadership role with continued observations and research.
+- This leads to better managerial skills and fosters a positive leadership role with continued observations and research.

-- It makes great improvisations in the working environment and labour hours, on a whole it enhances the life of the employees.
+- It makes great improvisations in the working environment and labor hours, on a whole it enhances the life of the employees.

 - This leads to the creation of the basis on which the huge structure and style of modern research and education and its quantitative methods of observation and research are based upon.